schoero/swissqrbill/doc/how-to-create-a-complete-bill.md

 ### Adding the QR bill

-When we call the `addQRBill()` method, SwissQRBill will automatically add the QR slip to the bottom of the current page if there is enough space left, otherwise it will generate a new page in the size of `A6/5`.
+When we call the `addQRBill()` method, SwissQRBill will automatically add the QR slip to the bottom of the current page if there is enough space left, otherwise it will generate a new page in the size of `A6/5` by default.

 ```js
 pdf.addQRBill();